LAC-Tech/interlog/README.md

 (full-support for synchronisation).
 In other words, it's Local-First: read and write locally, sync remotely.

-It's designed as an append only network of logs; events have arbitrary byte array payloads, and are recorded at each log in transaction order (ie, the order received by the log.)
+It's designed as an append only network of logs.
+Each log is a ledger of events, which have a unique ID and an arbitrary byte array payload.
+Events are recorded at each log in transaction order (ie, the order received by the log.)

 ## Design goals

 - Deployable on cheap embedded linux devices.
 I want something commercially viable to slap onto shipping containers and trucks.
 (TODO: investigate if RTOS systems have the necessary primitives for allocation and file IO).
-- Works offline: always available for writes no matter the network conditions.
+- Working offline: always available for writes no matter the network conditions.
 A log should never wait for the network for local IO.
 - Fast; no mallocs after initialization, no disk IO save for appends.
 I plan to use Direct I/O to cache the "top" part of the log myself.
 - Strong Eventual Consistency - Conflict free design based on CRDTs.
+- Alternate implementations - it'd be interesting to see if I could run this in the browser, eg by compiling to WASM and writing to IndexedDB internally.

 ## Non-Goals

 - A rich read model.
 Interlog is meant as a robust, but simple, source of truth.
   It allows you to append binary data, and read it back in transaction order.
-  Any advanced read models should be derived in user code.
+  Any advanced read models should be derived in user code (Event Sourcing style).
 - Linearizability or other strong consistency models.
 Interlog unashamedly in team Availability.
 ABW - always be writing.